devteamclub/readme/CodeStyleFE.md

 }
 ```

-Use `get` when function return something
+Use `get` for naming when function returns a value
 ```js
 // ----------- bad
 getTickets() {